Skip to main content

 Create Hello should contain the following code:

-// This transaction calls the createHelloAsset() function from the contract
+/// This transaction calls the createHelloAsset() function from the contract

-// to create a resource, then saves the resource in account storage using the "save" method.
+/// to create a resource, then saves the resource

-import HelloWorld from 0x01
+import HelloWorld from 0x06

 transaction {

-/// `auth(SaveValue) &Account` means that it is an account object
+/// `auth(SaveValue) &Account` signifies an account object

 /// that has the `SaveValue` authorization entitlement, which means